snowplow-archive/snowplow.github.com/_posts/2016-10-08-snowplow-r84-stellers-sea-eagle-released-with-elasticsearch-2-x-support.md

 This release also contains further changes, notably:

 * Allowing the HTTP client timeouts for the Kinesis Elasticsearch Sink to be configured from the HOCON configuration file ([issue #2897] [2897])
 * Adding environment variable resolution to the Scala Stream Collector, Stream Enrich and the Kinesis Elasticsearch Sink through `Config.resolver()`.
-Many thanks to community member XXX for contributing this
+Many thanks to community member [Shin] [shin-nien] for contributing this
 * Upgrading Stream Enrich to the latest version of Scala Common Enrich to make available all of the new features and latest bug fixes

 <h2 id="upgrading">7.
 Upgrading</h2>